RMI/pcfer/README.md

 docker exec -t -i supnet-supnet-1 /bin/bash
 ```

-1. After building for the first time you'll see need to create the databases. ctl-c, then run:
+1. After building for the first time you'll see you need to create the databases. ctl-c, then run:

 ```
 docker compose run supnet rails db:create docker compose run supnet rails db:migrate
 ```

-1. Once the database is configured, you can start the containers normally:
+1. Once the database is set up, you can start the containers normally:

 ```
 docker compose up